techworldwithmurali/microservice-one/README.md

 ## Jenkins pipeline - Deploy to EKS fetching image from Jfrog repository.

 ### Prerequisites:
   + Jenkins is installed
   + Docker is installed
+  + Jfrog is Installed
   + Github token generate
+  + AWS EKS is created
+  + kubectl is installed
   + AWS CLI is installed
-+  AWS EKS Cluster is created
-+  AWS IAM User user created
+  + Deployed the AWS ALB Ingress Controller"
-+  kubectl is installed
+  + Deployed ExternalDNS

 ### Step 1: Install and configure the jenkins plugins
   + git